shiftenterdev/snapovia/README.md

 ## About butikShop [Under development..]

-butikShop is a ecommerce framework built with laravel and idea with Magento.
-This combination makes a new ecommerce platfrom which is fast and more minimized than Magento.
+ButikShop(single store based) is an ecommerce framework built with laravel and idea from Magento.
+This combination makes a new ecommerce platfrom which will be faster and optimized in process and user experience.
 We will have the following features:

 - Laravel framework
-- Catalog Module
+- Catalog module
-- Customer Module
+- Customer module
-- Payment Module
+- Payment module
-- Cart price rule Module
+- Cart price rule module
+- Catalog price rule module
-- Discount/Coupon Module
+- Discount/Coupon module
+- Vendor module
 - and more.

 ## Contributors